ad-freiburg/qlever/docs/spatial_queries.md

 ### `<nearest-neighbors:k>` or `<nearest-neighbors:k:m>`

 A spatial search for nearest neighbors can be realized using `?left <nearest-neighbors:k:m> ?right`.
 The variables `?left` and `?right` must refer to points with `geo:wktLiteral` datatype.
-Additionaly, please replace `k` and `m` with integers as follows:
+Additionally, please replace `k` and `m` with integers as follows:

 - For each point `?left` QLever will output the `k` nearest points from `?right`.
 Of course, the sets `?left` and `?right` can each be limited using further statements.
 - Using the optional integer value `m` a maximum distance in meters can be given that restricts the search radius.